GerHobbelt/owemdjee/README.md

   The algorithm for automatic hyperparameter tuning is described in detail in our new article that will be presented in Pacific-Asia Conference on Knowledge Discovery and Data Mining 2019 ([arxiv preprint](https://arxiv.org/abs/1812.07484)).

 - **ms_cpp_client_telemetry** [📁](./ms_cpp_client_telemetry) [🌐](https://github.com/GerHobbelt/cpp_client_telemetry) -- 1DS C/C++ SDK enables cross-platform telemetry collection from various Microsoft products.
 It enables data / telemetry upload to Collector++.
 1DS (One Data Strategy), also known as One Observability, is a cross-org initiative with five teams across the company coming together to unify multiple telemetry efforts at Microsoft.
 Collector++ is the externally-facing destination end-point where telemetry data is uploaded to that subsequently routes the data to Microsoft internal data pipeline.
+- **msgpack-c** [📁](./msgpack-c) [🌐](https://github.com/GerHobbelt/msgpack-c) -- [MessagePack](http://msgpack.org/) (a.k.a. `msgpack`) for C/C++ is an efficient binary serialization format, which lets you exchange data among multiple languages like JSON, except that it's faster and smaller.
+Small integers are encoded into a single byte and short strings require only one extra byte in addition to the strings themselves.
 - **mujs** [📁](../../thirdparty/mujs) [🌐](https://github.com/GerHobbelt/mujs) -- a lightweight ES5 Javascript interpreter designed for embedding in other software to extend them with scripting capabilities.
 - **Multicore-TSNE** [📁](./Multicore-TSNE) [🌐](https://github.com/GerHobbelt/Multicore-TSNE) -- Multicore t-SNE is a multicore modification of [Barnes-Hut t-SNE](https://github.com/lvdmaaten/bhtsne) by L. Van der Maaten with Python CFFI-based wrappers.
 This code also works **faster than sklearn.TSNE** on 1 core (as of version 0.18).
 - **MultipartEncoder** [📁](./MultipartEncoder) [🌐](https://github.com/GerHobbelt/MultipartEncoder) -- a C++ implementation of encoding multipart/form-data.
 You may find the asynchronous http-client, i.e. [cpprestsdk](https://github.com/Microsoft/cpprestsdk), does not support posting a multipart/form-data request.
 This MultipartEncoder is a work around to generate the body content of multipart/form-data format, so that then you can use a cpp HTTP-client, which is not limited to cpprestsdk, to post a multipart/form-data request by setting the encoded body content.